How to Install Shiplap on a Ceiling

 Shiplap Directly on Ceiling

-With this method, the shiplap must be oriented perpendicular to the ceiling joists.
+This method requires the shiplap to be oriented perpendicular to the ceiling joists.
 If you want the shiplap installed parallel to the ceiling joists for appearance or other reasons, use the furring strip method.

 Shiplap With Furring Strips